giachello/netradio/README.md

 ## Fixing Slow Start Time with Chromecast

-If you use chromecast as a media player for your radios, you may experience that some streams take a long time to start playing (up to 30 seconds or more).
-[This is a bug in the Chromecast that they've not fixed despite many bug reports](https://stackoverflow.com/questions/52504992/google-cast-slow-for-some-streams).
+If you use Chromecast as a media player for your radios, you may experience that some streams take a long time to start playing (up to 30 seconds or more).
+[This is a bug in Chromecast that Google didn't fix despite bug reports](https://stackoverflow.com/questions/52504992/google-cast-slow-for-some-streams).
 However there is a workaround: after starting the radio with the __netradio.start_radio__ service, wait 2 or 3 seconds and then call the __media_player.media_play__ service, as shown below.
 That will kick the Chromecast to actually start playing immediately.

 ![image](https://user-images.githubusercontent.com/60585229/112392340-746a6b80-8cb6-11eb-8d86-0ed1545e338e.png)